qcri/Kunafa/README.md

-# What it is
+# Kunafa
-A python script using perf and PMU to monitor memory bandwidth, cache, and other performance metrics.
+A python script that uses PMU to monitor memory bandwidth, cache, and other performance metrics of a cluster.

-# Why use it
+## Why use it
 Currently, cluster monitoring or job tracing focus on few metrics like CPU utilization and memory capacity usage, which are useful but not sufficient for in-depth analysis.
 We build this tool for cluster administrators to collect more useful information at near-zero overhead.